Get your free Information Pack

-There is nothing you could have done, or avoided doing, that would have caused you to develop a brain tumour.
+It’s important to know that there is nothing you could have done, or avoided doing, that would have caused you or somebody you know to develop a brain tumour.

-Our fact sheet gives you an overview of glioblastomas in adults and answers some of the questions you may have about this type of tumour.
+Our glioblastoma factsheet gives you an overview of glioblastomas in adults and answers some of the questions you may have about this type of tumour.

 Our clear print fact sheet gives you an overview of glioblastomas in adults and answers some of the questions you may have about this type of tumour.